isabellewagner/CL-Acquisition-SBI/README.md

 Welcome to the Partner SBI GitHub repository!

-Here, you'll find the code and instructions for reporting on Partner SBI data.
+Here, you'll find the code and overview of reporting on Partner SBI data.